SupercondActor/platform-app-hostfunctions/README.md

 # SupercondActor Business Platform for Microsoft Azure Service Fabric

 ## Host Functions Example
-> This is a sample project demonstrating JavaScript (TypeScript) communications with the underlying Service Fabric infrastructure from your business services.
+> This is a sample project demonstrating JavaScript (TypeScript) code for communicating with the underlying Service Fabric infrastructure from your business services.
 It shows how to create and manage microservices at runtime.

 ### Prerequisites